-In this series, I’ll be featuring Wordpress plugins or admin themes that improve the look and feel of the current Wordpress admin panel.
+In this series, I’ll be featuring WordPress plugins or admin themes that improve the look and feel of the current WordPress admin panel.

 Pimp as defined by Urban Dictionary means, “to make something new, fashionable, or stylish“.

-If you ask me, the current Wordpress admin panel looks plain and boring.
+If you ask me, the current WordPress admin panel looks plain and boring.
 I’m not sure if you agree with me but if you do, would you like to “pimp” your WP admin panel?
-While we wait for the release of Digg style WP Dashboard, here’s a WP admin theme that’ll make your Wordpress admin panel look fresh and clean.
+While we wait for the release of Digg style WP Dashboard, here’s a WP admin theme that’ll make your WordPress admin panel look fresh and clean.

 This admin theme is called WP Tiger Administration.
 The man behind this project is Steve Smith of OrderedList.com, an independent web designer, developer, and consultant.

 The look and feel of the original version of WP Tiger Administration was inspired by the Mac OS X Tiger’s interface, hence the name Tiger Style Administration.
-Now in it’s 3.0 version, it has been completely redesigned, a lot faster and has better Wordpress 2.0 support and compatibility.
+Now in it’s 3.0 version, it has been completely redesigned, a lot faster and has better WordPress 2.0 support and compatibility.

 Tiger Administration is compatible with Safari and Firefox.
 This theme is powered by CSS2 and that means it doesn’t work with Internet Explorer because IE doesn’t comply with CSS2 specifications.
 If you’re using Internet Explorer, the plugin will default back to the original WordPress administration design.